 Melissa officinalis (Lemon Balm, Balm gentle), photograph by Gertjan van Noord; CC.

 Melissa officinalis, Lemon Balm flowers, picture by Christoph Zurnieden; CC.

 The other species in this genus are Melissa axillaris (Small-Flowered Melissa), Melissa flava, and Melissa yunnanensis

 Growing Region: Zones 4 to 9.

-Do not grow in a rich soil as this affect the taste, a poor soil should be used for the best tasting lemon balm.
+Do not grow in a rich soil as this affect the taste.
+A poorer soil should be used for the best tasting lemon balm.

 Lemon balm can be started indoors.
 Sow the seeds about two months before you expect the last frost of spring.

-They will take from two to three weeks to germinate in the light and at a temperature of about 20 degrees centigrade.
-Once growing transplant in mid spring about 50 cm apart.
+They will take from two to three weeks to germinate in the light.
+Germination shpould take place at a temperature of about 20 degrees centigrade (68°F).

 Once growing, transplant seedlings in mid spring.
 Space out at about 50 cm (20 inches) apart.

 When growing lemon balm, balm, and other Melissa plant species for use in cooking, it is best to harvest and cut back the plant hard regularly before it has chance to bloom.
 Plants that have flowered will not taste good.